PlugFox/SurfGear/packages/relation/README.md

 final addItemToCartAction = Action<Item>();
 ```

 Find the place where you're going to handle events triggered by your `Action`.
-Subscribe to the event stream, which you can access through the `stream` property.
+Subscribe to the event stream.
+You can access it through the `stream` property.

 ```dart
 logoutAction.stream.listen(